nocke/jekyll.nocke.de/_pages/parcours.md

 ---
 permalink: parcours/
-bodyclass: hide-header
+bodyclass: NOPE-hide-header
 ---

-### Before hammering out individual pages, one should ensure, his common styles work well.
+> Before hammering out individual pages, one should ensure, his common styles work well.
+Even in the midst (or maintenance) of a project, with the pages partly or fully standing, it's great to have a singular, common test page, showcasing every stylistic element there is, including critical edge cases...
+>

-### Even afterwords, with the pages party or fully standing, it's great to hava a singular, common testing to see how things behave, and if they are consistent to each other.
-So this is, what you are looking at.
+> To see how things behave, and if they are consistent to each other. **So this is, what you are looking at…**

 {: .bpad40}

-If you are interesed in the styles, they are [all here](https://github.com/nocke/jekyll.nocke.de/tree/master/_sass){:target="_blank"}
+→ If you are interesed in styles &amp; macros, they are [all here](https://github.com/nocke/jekyll.nocke.de/tree/master/_sass){:target="_blank"}

 <div id='grays' markdown='1'>